Get ready for NIS2

 How do we comply with the requirements?

-The requirements will span over very different things like policies, risk assessments, vendor management, awareness training.
+The requirements will span over very different things like policies, risk assessments and awareness training.
 Without a lot of knowledge and experience, it will be impossible to know how to live up to all that.

 How do we find time to comply with all the requirements?